jason-c-daniels/Jcd.RichEnumerations/docs/user/index.md

 method... etc.)

 They are useful when looking to move away from various code smells.
 (e.g. Enum for control flow.
-Adding attributes to enum entries...etc.)
+Attaching metadata to enum entries via attributes...etc.)

 ### Benefits of Rich Enumerations